DEV Community

 Enter fullscreen mode Exit fullscreen mode

-A list is an ordered collection as shown below:
+A list is the ordered collection of zero or more elements whose type is list as shown below:

 Enter fullscreen mode Exit fullscreen mode